e-manuele/best-practice-exam_ires_2023/README.md

 # best-practice-exam_ires_2023

-## OldFashionPound
+## src.OldFashionPound
-A library (package OldFashionPound) implementing the 4 arithmetic operations (sum, subtraction, multiplication and division) for pre-1970 UK prices.
+A library (package src.OldFashionPound) implementing the 4 arithmetic operations (sum, subtraction, multiplication and division) for pre-1970 UK prices.

 Under the old money system of UK, before 1970, there were 12 pence in a shilling and 20 shillings, or 240 pence, in a pound.
 Thus, a price in th OldUK Money system was expressed in Pounds, Shillings and Pence.